maxvons/astro-blog-starter/README.md

 In addition to the prettier dependency, I have added `husky` with a commit hook to support formatting staged files when committing.
 This ensures that only the files that were changed and are part of the commit are formatted before committing and eventually pushing the changes.
 This way you introduce less unformatted files in your codebase if you forget to run the formatting scripts before committing and pushing your changes.

-#### Removing formatting support

 If you want, you can of course remove either of these dependencies.

-**Removing Prettier**

-To remove the Prettier dependency, follow the steps below:

-1. Run `npm uninstall prettier prettier-plugin-astro`
-2. Delete the `.prettierrc.js` file
-3. Delete the `format` and `format-check` scripts from `package.json`
-4. Delete the contents of the `pre-commit` husky file

-**Removing Husky**

-To remove the Husky dependency, follow the steps below:

-1. Run `npm uninstall husky`
-2. Delete the `.husky` folder
-3. Delete the `prepare` script from `package.json`
+This is described in more detail in the "Misc. section".

 Features: